Atari ST: Monitor

 The ST supports a monochrome or colour monitor.
 The colour hardware supports two resolutions: 320 × 200 pixels, with 16 of 512 colours; and 640 × 200, with 4 of 512 colours.
 The monochrome monitor was less expensive and has a single resolution of 640 × 400 at 71.25 Hz.
 The attached monitor determines available resolutions, so each application either supports both types of monitors or only one.
 Most ST games require colour with productivity software favouring the monochrome.
+The Philips CM8833-II was a popular color monitor for the Atari ST.

 Floppy drive

 Atari initially used single-sided 3.5 inch floppy disk drives that could store up to 360 KB.
 Later drives were double-sided and stored 720 KB.
 Some commercial software, particularly games, shipped by default on single-sided disks, even supplying two 360 KB floppies instead of a single double-sided one, to avoid alienating early adopters.

+Some software uses formats which allow the full disk to be read by double-sided drives but still lets single-sided drives access side A of the disk.
+Many magazine coverdisks (such as the first 30 issues of ST Format) were designed this way, as were a few games.
+The music in Carrier Command and the intro sequence in Populous are not accessible to single-sided drives, for example.

-STs with double-sided drives can read disks formatted by MS-DOS, but IBM PCs can not read Atari disks, because the initial versions of TOS can recognize, read, and write to (but not create) disks in the same specification used by MS-DOS because of differences in the layout of data on track 0.
+STs with double-sided drives can read disks formatted by MS-DOS, but IBM PC compatibles can not read Atari disks because of differences in the layout of data on track 0.

 Later systems

 1040ST

-Atari upgraded the basic design in 1986 with the 1040STF, stylized as 1040STF: essentially a 520ST with double the RAM and with the power supply and a double-sided floppy drive built-in instead of external.
+Atari upgraded the basic design in 1986 with the 1040STF, stylized as 1040STF: essentially a 520ST with twice the RAM and with the power supply and a double-sided floppy drive with twice the capacity, and built-in instead of external.
 This adds to the size of the machine, but reduces cable clutter.
-The joystick and mouse ports, formerly on the right side of the machine, are in a niche underneath the keyboard.
+The joystick and mouse ports, formerly on the right side of the machine, are in a recess underneath the keyboard.
 An "FM" variant includes an RF modulator allowing a television to be used instead of a monitor.

 The trailing "F" and "FM" were often dropped in common usage.
 In BYTE magazine's March 1986 cover photo of the system, the name plate reads 1040STFM but in the headline and article it's simply "1040ST".

 The 1040ST is one of the earliest personal computers shipped with a base RAM configuration of 1 MB.
 With a list price of US$999 in the US, BYTE hailed it as the first computer to break the $1000 per megabyte price barrier.
 Compute! noted that the 1040ST is the first computer with one megabyte of RAM to sell for less than $2,500.

-A limited number of 1040STFs shipped with a single-sided floppy drive.
+A limited number of 1040STFs shipped with a single-sided floppy drive of 360KB storage capacity verses 720KB in the double sided version.

+We can find also lot of 520 STF versions in Europe, early models are dated 1986, December and have also a single-sided floppy drive of 360KB storage capacity.